Our goal is to share information and products that are truly helpful to renters.

 While you are looking for ways to reduce your cell phone bill, you should also assess how much of your services you are actually using.
 Are you paying for unlimited data but barely use more than 2GB of data in a month?

 These are the kinds of charges you can easily cut down on to save you some money every month.

 Check with your employer to see if your employee benefits include a discount through certain carriers.
 This is not uncommon amongst larger corporations.
 You may also be eligible for benefits if you are required to use your cell phone for work.

 Memberships at clubs or organizations sometimes come with added benefits of cell phone discounts.
 Even a small discount is worth taking advantage of.

-4. Use wifi when you can to save on your cell phone bill
+4. Use wifi whenever you can to save on your cell phone bill

 Always use wifi when you can.
 When you are using wifi, you are not using your data.
 This will be especially important if you are not on an unlimited data plan.

 We should note here that there are some security concerns when you use public wifi.
 Wifi that doesn’t require passwords can be especially susceptible.
 Information, like your bank account number or a password, can be intercepted by hackers when on public wifi.